 But, now your hobby needs to return that investment

-Realize that Quake’s research is based on startups in general.
+Remember, this research is based on startups in general.
 These startups were founded by entrepreneurs who thought their idea made absolute business sense.

 In the case of your hobby, you initially had no idea whether it made business sense.
 The factor likely driving your business decision is the ability to spend more time doing what you love.
-Accordingly, the odds for a market fit for your hobby business are probably worse than the Quake research indicates.
+Accordingly, the odds for a market fit for your hobby business are probably worse than the research indicates.

 You can start a business on passion.
 You can’t sustain a business without capital.